kingkong852/kingkong852/README.md

 - 👋 Hi, I’m @kingkong852
-- 👀 I’m interested in coding and cyber
+- 👀 I’m interested in coding cyber and devops
-- 🌱 I’m currently learning at bar-ilan university cyber
+- 🌱 I’m currently learning at bar-ilan university devops
 - 💞️ I’m looking to collaborate on every thing from the world of pc and mac
 - 📫 How to reach me kong55340@gmail.com